Last Updated on September 12, 2022 by Rebecca Huff

 Why keep backyard chickens

 Ivy has loved chickens since she was very young.
-She had one particular chicken, she named Fluffy, that she really bonded with.
+She had one particular chicken, she named Fluffy, that she bonded with deeply.
 You would see her carrying it everywhere, reading to it; she even held it in her lap while swinging!

 Personally, I always enjoyed having fresh eggs in my kitchen and felt that they were healthier and much fresher than the ones in the store.
 Besides, it's a great way to be a prepper.